Thomas Ouwejan: Loan to Udinese

-Ouwejan joined Italian Serie A club Udinese on a season-loan from AZ for the 2020–21 season, with an option to buy.
-He made his debut for the side on 27 September 2020 in a 1–0 loss to Verona.
+Ouwejan joined Italian club Udinese on a season-loan from AZ for the 2020–21 season, with an option to buy.He made his Serie A debut on 27 September 2020, in a 1–0 loss to Verona.

 Schalke 04

 On 1 June 2021, Ouwejan agreed to join Schalke 04 on loan for the 2021–22 season with an option to make the move permanent.
 On 12 May 2022, Schalke exercised this option.

 NEC

 On 14 August 2024, Ouwejan signed a three-year contract with Eredivisie club NEC.

+Machida Zelvia

+Ouwejan signed for Japanese side Machida Zelvia on 1 September 2026, moving outside of Europe for the first time in his career.

 International career

 Ouwejan gained five caps for the Netherlands under-17 team and took part with the under-19 team in the 2015 UEFA European Under-19 Championship.
-He was used in all three of Netherlands' games in the tournament, which was eliminated after the group stage.
-He then gained eight caps for at under-20 level, and made his debut for the Netherlands U21 team on 15 November 2016 in the 2017 UEFA European Under-17 Championship qualifier against Portugal in Doetinchem.
+He was used in all three of the Netherlands' games in the tournament, which was eliminated after the group stage.
+He then gained eight caps for at under-20 level, and made his debut for the Netherlands U21 team in a friendly against Portugal on 15 November 2016 in Doetinchem.